AnOliva/BRT-LakePulse/README.md

 Boosted Regression Tree (BRT) models were applied over 1000 bootstrap samples through a boostrap aggregating (or bagging) ensemble method.

-Scripts provided were used from sections 2.2.4 to 2.4 in Oliva *et al.* (2023, submitted and under review).
+Scripts provided were used from sections 2.2.4 to 2.4 in Oliva *et al.* (2023).

 ## Folder contents